ay-lab/selfish/README.md

                              -r 100kb -o ./
 ```
 ### Nextflow
-If you have any problem regarding dependancies or version mismatches, we recommend using <a href="https://www.nextflow.io/" target="_blank">Nextflow</a> with a container technology like <a href="https://www.docker.com/get-started" target="_blank">Docker</a> or <a href="https://singularity.lbl.gov/" target="_blank">Singularity</a>.
+If you have any problem regarding dependencies or version mismatches, we recommend using <a href="https://www.nextflow.io/" target="_blank">Nextflow</a> with a container technology like <a href="https://www.docker.com/get-started" target="_blank">Docker</a> or <a href="https://singularity.lbl.gov/" target="_blank">Singularity</a>.
 These methods require Nextflow(Can be installed with a single command that doesn't require special permissions.), and the desired container technology to be available.
-Program arguments are given to nextflow with two dashes and the short format listed below.
+Program arguments are given to Nextflow with two dashes and the short format listed below.
 **Updating:** If Nextflow warns that your project is outdated, use `nextflow pull tuvangezer/selfish` in order to update to latest version.
 #### Install Nextflow
 Nextflow works for Linux and OS X. Install it using **one** of the commands listed below. **Requires Java 8+**